 Douglas Elmendorf, who ended in March a six-year run as director of the Congressional Budget Office, will be the new dean of Harvard’s John F. Kennedy School of Government, the university said Thursday.

 Mr. Elmendorf was widely respected heading the powerful nonpolitical office that holds considerable power over spending, tax and budget proposals from the White House and Congress.

 Former CBO chief Doug Elmendorf named Harvard Kennedy School dean

 Politico • June 11, 2015

 Doug Elmendorf, the director of the Congressional Budget Office from 2009 until earlier this year, will be the next dean of Harvard’s John F. Kennedy School of Government next January, the school announced on Thursday.
 Keith Hall succeeded Elmendorf as CBO director in April.

 “Doug Elmendorf is an outstanding public servant, an admired mentor and teacher, and a distinguished economist deeply immersed in the interplay of research and policy — an experienced leader in government who embodies the Harvard Kennedy School’s commitment to joining scholarship, education, and practice to serve the public good,” said Harvard University President Drew Faust in the announcement.

-Douglas W. Elmendorf will begin his tenure as Dean of Harvard Kennedy School in January 2016.
-He will succeed David Ellwood, who stepped down in June 2015 after 11 years leading the school.
+Douglas W. Elmendorf began his tenure as Dean of Harvard Kennedy School in January 2016.
+He succeeded David Ellwood, who stepped down in June 2015 after 11 years leading the school.